kamranahmedse/developer-roadmap/src/data/roadmaps/postgresql-dba/content/102-rdbms-concepts/102-high-level-database-concepts/103-write-ahead-log.md

-# Write-ahead Log

-## Write Ahead Log (WAL)
+# Write Ahead Log (WAL)

-A fundamental concept in database management, especially for disaster recovery and crash recovery, is the Write Ahead Log (WAL).
-It is a technique used by PostgreSQL to ensure that data modifications are written to a log file *before* they are written to the main database.

-### Purpose of WAL
+In PostgreSQL, the Write Ahead Log (WAL) is a crucial component that ensures data durability and consistency.
+The primary purpose of the WAL is to guarantee that the database state is recoverable to a consistent state even in the event of a crash or hardware failure.

+## Overview

+The Write Ahead Log is a technique where any modification to the data is first recorded in the log before being written into the main data storage.
+WAL ensures that any write operation is atomic, i.e., it either completes successfully or not at all.
+Atomicity is one of the key properties in ACID transactions *(Atomicity, Consistency, Isolation, and Durability).*

+## How WAL Works

+- **Write operation:** When a change is made to the data, PostgreSQL writes the changes to the WAL buffer instead of immediately modifying the disk pages.
+- **Flush operation:** Once the transaction is committed, the WAL buffer contents are flushed to the on-disk WAL file.
+- **Checkpoint:** The background writer process writes the 'dirty' pages from the shared buffer to the main data files at specific intervals called 'checkpoints.'
+It ensures that the actual data files are updated to match the state recorded in the WAL logs.

-The main purpose of the WAL is to enable:
+## Benefits of WAL

-1. __Durability__: Ensuring that once a transaction has been committed, all changes made by the transaction are permanently stored in the database, even in case of a crash.
-2. __Crash Recovery__: WAL helps the database recover to a consistent state after an unexpected system shutdown or crash.
+- **Recovery:** WAL ensures that the database can recover from a system crash or power failure by replaying the changes recorded in the WAL files.

-### How WAL Works

-PostgreSQL follows a simple yet effective strategy called "Write-Ahead Logging" for maintaining the WAL:

-1. Every time a transaction makes changes to the database (e.g., insert, delete, or update records), the database records the changes (also known as "diffs") in the WAL before applying it to the main database.
-2. Only after writing the WAL records, the actual data is written and updated in the main database.
-3. The changes are confirmed, and the transaction is marked as committed.
-4. Periodically, the WAL records are "flushed" (i.e., written permanently) to the main database, in a process called "checkpoint".

-### Checkpoints

-A checkpoint is an operation in which PostgreSQL writes all the data changes made by completed transactions to the main data files.
-PostgreSQL performs checkpoints to minimize data loss and reduce recovery time in case of a crash.
-The configuration parameters `checkpoint_timeout` and `max_wal_size` define the frequency and the maximum amount of WAL data between two checkpoints.

-### WAL Archiving

-PostgreSQL provides a feature called "WAL Archiving" that allows you to archive completed WAL files for long-term storage.
-Archiving WAL files is useful for taking base backups and providing a continuous backup solution to recover to a specific point in time.
-To enable WAL archiving, you need to set the `archive_mode` configuration parameter to 'on' and define the `archive_command` to specify how the WAL files should be archived.

-### Conclusion
+- **Concurrency:** WAL improves concurrency and performance by allowing multiple transactions to proceed simultaneously without conflicting with each other.
+- **Archive and Replication:** WAL files can be archived and used for point-in-time recovery, or it can be streamed to a standby server for a real-time backup or read-only queries.

+## Summary

-Write Ahead Log (WAL) is an integral part of the PostgreSQL database system, ensuring the durability of transactional data and enabling crash recovery.
-Understanding WAL's working process can help you manage, optimize, and troubleshoot your PostgreSQL database effectively.
+The Write Ahead Log (WAL) is an integral part of PostgreSQL.
+It helps maintain the integrity and consistency of the database by logging changes before they are written to the main data storage.
+WAL enables recovery from crashes, improves performance, and can be used for replication purposes.